 without a by-your-leave.
 Python is the preferred language for

 01:46:03 Bruce Alspaugh: Does Haskell have good libraries for PDF

 01:47:07 Byron Hale: For example, can Python be added to Nix?

 01:59:36 Chris Done: Thanks all!!

 01:59:53 Bulent Basaran: Thanks

-Do you like this blog post and need help with industrial Haskell, Rust or DevOps?
+Do you like this blog post and need help with DevOps, Rust or functional programming?
 Contact us.